CRMPickers logoCRMPickers

 Which is cheaper for a small sales team?

 Zoho CRM is usually easier to forecast for a sales team because it has a free tier and paid annual CRM tiers from $14/user/month.
-ActiveCampaign starts at $15 annually, but its value depends on automation usage and the scale of your marketing programs.
+ActiveCampaign starts at $15/user/month annually, but its value depends on automation usage, contact strategy, and how much revenue the nurture programs influence.

 Which platform is better for sales and marketing alignment?

-Zoho CRM is better when alignment means sales process visibility and CRM governance.
+Zoho CRM is better when alignment means sales process visibility, shared account data, and CRM governance.
 ActiveCampaign is better when alignment means marketing-owned nurture, segmentation, and automated handoff into simple sales follow-up.

 Decision rule